 ‘This year there is something different,’ says Alexandre Audebert.
 ‘The players are more confident, more mature and have much more experience.’
 He rubs his fingers against his thumb.
 ‘We just feel something different this year.
 It smells of – well, I don’t know what it smells of – but whatever it is, it smells good.’

 Certainly this is a team that works hard.
-You get two hours for lunch and a week off at Christams – France is so wonderfully civilized – but that’s it and that’s perhaps why the Good Vibrations this season seem to be almost tangible.
+You get two hours for lunch and a week off at Christmas – France is so wonderfully civilized – but that’s it and that’s perhaps why the Good Vibrations this season seem to be almost tangible.
 ‘Sometimes I look around the dressing room,’ says Aurelien Rougerie, ‘and I think when this team wants to play, when it has 100 per cent heart and soul in the game it’ll never lose.
 I really feel that.
 If the whole team is ready at the same moment I think we cannot lose.’

 You don’t win the Heineken Cup by accident.
 Both Munster and Leinster have the scars to prove it and Clermont clearly feel they’ve paid their dues; indeed when the tickets for the Leinster semi-final went on sale, fifty camped out overnight and there were two thousand in the queue by eight o’clock in the morning.
-Toulouse aside, no French team has conquered the continent for fifteen years; this country is overdue and this club is hell-bent on deliverance.
+Toulouse aside, no French team has conquered the continent for fifteen years; this country is overdue and this club and its captain is hell-bent on deliverance.

 25 APRIL 2012